Colorado River Trip Out

 Day 1 of 20 cold and wet February days and nights in the Grand Canyon.

 Shawn loaned me a 30/40° bag and a new Big Agnes pad, and made me feel at home on his boat.
 Darryl loaned me a relatively-waterproof tent when he departed at Phantom Ranch.
 Marcie loaned me long underwear, a touque, wool socks, and gave me two pairs of panties.
 And Blake let me take this photo on his phone, one of only two photos I got to take this time in the Grand Canyon.
 Thank you Warriors.

 So, I don’t have photos to share as usual.
 I will share with you that this trip peeled me like an onion, and made me grateful to just be alive.
 I’m working very hard now to get back on top, and I feel like I owe that hard work to Nature.

 It’s useless anyway trying to capture the beauty of the Grand Canyon; it exceeds depiction.

 Across from our yellow rental boats in this pic is another private raft group.
-Late in the trip they gave me a pack of Rwandan cigarettes and some love.
+Late in the trip they gave me a pack of Rwandan cigarettes and some mushrooms.
 A little high, smoking Rwandan cigarettes, wearing the same clothes I’d been wearing 17 days, I felt floored, humbled, tiny, and chuffed to be me.
-Rwandan cigarettes?!
+But… Rwandan cigarettes?!